15 Best State Parks in Wisconsin You Should Visit This Year

 Wyalusing state park Wisconsin is one of the oldest parks and a world heritage site, featuring Indian burial mounds, canoe trial, and bird watching.

-This park is a place to go for fishing, boating, cycling, picnicking, and enjoying nature.
-There are interpretive center and four historical markers within the park.
+Wyalusing Park is a place to go for fishing, boating, cycling, picnicking, and enjoying nature.
+There is an interpretive center and four historical markers within the park.

 The park has two campgrounds with 109 campsites that can accommodate tents, trailers, and RVs.
 There are 33 campsites with electricity.